eseckft/BitAds.ai/README.md

-# BitAds - Decentralized Advertising on Bittensor
+# BitAds.ai - Decentralized Advertising on Bittensor

+**Revolutionizing the online advertising landscape through the power of decentralization.**
-**Revolutionizing Online Advertising with Decentralization.
-Discover how BitAds leverages the Bittensor Network to offer cost-effective, high-quality advertising through a unique incentive mechanism for miners and validators.**
+**Discover how BitAds leverages the Bittensor Network to offer cost-effective, high-quality advertising through a unique incentive mechanism for miners and validators.**
 ![alt text](docs/bitads.png)